 Work will be exchanged regularly in electronic format through email and/or Internet uploads and file sharing, as discussed and agreed.
 Provision for one final disk (or flash drive, thumb drive, jump drive, or other compact storage device) copy may be arranged.
 One final paper copy may also be provided upon request (though printing charges and postage may, depending on size, be added to the overall project cost).

 Scope of Work and Miscellaneous Details

-A sample edit will provide general feedback about common issues—inconsistent viewpoint, irregularities in pacing, agreement and parallelism, and misuse of terminology—and will include relevant comments, queries, and suggestions; it will check and correct (or query when necessary) spelling, punctuation, grammar, and language; and it will focus on more advanced issues such as organization, logic, flow, and content.
-Final edits will only include those issues that you desire, though the-freelance-editor will query glaring issues or problems of any type any time they are noticed.
+A contracted editorial review will provide general feedback about common issues—inconsistent viewpoint, irregularities in pacing, agreement and parallelism, and misuse of terminology—and will include relevant comments, queries, and suggestions; it will check and correct (or query when necessary) spelling, punctuation, grammar, and language; and it will focus on “common” issues related to organization, logic, flow, and content.
+Final edits will only include those issues that you desire, though the-freelance-editor will always query glaring issues or problems of any type any time they are noticed.
 A scope of work related to editorial projects will include a follow-up reading once a client has considered and accepted or rejected suggestions and changes, responded to comments, answered queries, and made other changes they want to make based on the first review.

-- such advanced issues as organization, logic, flow, and content;
+- more “advanced” issues related to organization, logic, flow, and content;

 - fact-checking or researching information for clarification or verification;